Test Separators for Well Testing FAQ

 What is retention time?

-Retention time refers to how long the flow from the well is actually inside the test separator and how long it takes the flow to transit from the inlet to the respective outlets (the gas, oil and water outs).
+Retention time refers to how long the flow from the well is actually inside the well test separator and how long it takes the flow to transit from the inlet to the respective outlets (the gas, oil and water outs).
 The longer the retention time, the better the resulting separation into natural gas, oil and water.
 One minute is considered the minimum amount of time the flow should be in the test separator.
 Two and three minute retention times are considered better, but of course, each minute of retention reduces the daily output.
 For instance, the 30" x 10' x 1440# psi test separator mentioned above only produces 3,125 barrels of oil and water (combined) per day at two minutes retention time.
 That is why you may see larger test separators like 36" x 15' units being used on smaller wells.
 The other important thing to consider is vessel length; the longer the test separator, the greater the internal surface area and therefore the better the separation of gas from the liquids.

 What does "coded" or ASME certification mean?